 The essentials of Feng Shui, represented superbly in the Ba Gua and in the Chinese Compass, are the fundamental space-time references, and form the basis for the understanding and teaching of this ancient system of knowledge.

-But what is beyond our mind’s rational grasp is the analogic pattern of Feng Shui, which is based on an archaic but very effective way of our brains to put together thoughts and images: it is a method that works by association, rather than following the classical Aristotelian process of cause and effect.
+But what is beyond our mind’s rational grasp is the analogic pattern of Feng Shui, which is based on an archaic but very effective way of our brains to put together thoughts and images: it is a method working by association, rather than following the classical Aristotelian process of cause and effect.

 So this ancient system of knowledge faces us with a very fascinating challenge, which seems to go much beyond the ability to change some decors.
 It is truly a circular path that after a long journey – by rediscovering Feng Shui – brings us back to a particular aspect of our house (and ourselves) that we were not able to repair (and to heal), and it finally shows us the true solution, the most effective one: a remedy which we can really call magical without any fear of appearing superstitious.